 The frieze-cut pile has long fibers that are so tightly twisted they curl.
 It has a more casual feeling.
 This is sometimes confused with the shag, which is also a high pile without the twist.
 Some fibers are cut, and others looped, sometimes also referred to as "sculpted pile."
 Here, the yarn creates various patterns, often with a three-dimensional appearance.
 Looped carpets are also sometimes called "uncut pile" or "Berber pile."
 They aren't cut but, instead, keep the yarn loop intact.

-we'll help you sort it out.
-We hope to see you at one of Kevin's Carpets showrooms in Georgetown & Lexington, KY where you'll walk out with inspiration and a free carpet flooring quote.
-We work with homeowners in and around Lexington, KY, Georgetown, KY, Midway, KY, Versailles, KY, Frankfort, KY, Nicholasville, KY, Winchester, KY, Paris, KY, Richmond, KY and Cynthiana, KY.
+It’s easy to become distracted by all the colors, patterns and styles, but we’ll help you sort it out.
+We hope to see you at one of Kevin's Carpets showrooms in Georgetown & Lexington, KY where you’ll walk out with inspiration and a free carpet flooring quote.
+We work with homeowners in and around Lexington, KY, Georgetown, KY, Midway, KY, Versailles, KY, Frankfort, KY, Nicholasville, KY, Winchester, KY, Paris, KY, Richmond, KY && Cynthiana, KY.